Saad1379/twitter-clone/README.md

-# Build and Deploy: TWITTER clone with React, Tailwind, Next, Prisma, Mongo, NextAuth & Vercel (2023)
+# TWITTER clone with React, Tailwind, Next, Prisma, Mongo, NextAuth & Vercel

-![Fullstack Twitter Clone]

 This is a repository for a FullStack Twitter clone tutorial using React, NextJS, TailwindCSS & Prisma.